 The national standards for the development and provision of appropriate adult schemes in England and Wales.
 Developed by the National Appropriate Adult Network and approved by:

 The standards aim to support everyone who has a role in ensuring effective, organised appropriate adult (AA) provision.
 They provide clear benchmarks against which funders, commissioners, managers, coordinators, appropriate adults and monitors can assess current arrangements and develop plans.
-Organisations that hold NAAN membership have access to a National Standards Self Assessment Tool to help them do this.

 This is the fourth version of the national standards which were first published in 2005.
 In this substantially revised version, the standards draw together various sources, including legislation, case law, codes of practice, research, inspectorate reports and operational guidance.
 The revised standards are based on five principles: